Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 The syntax for checking if a variable is empty is

--z $VARIABLE
+-z $VARIABLE.

 Exercise: Use and

-are given as arguments.
+ifstatement to check whether bothBEDFILEandVCFare given as arguments.
 Modify your script to print out a usage message if they are not and exit the script.
 If they are, then proceed with the rest of the script.
 Write your solution in the code block below (and also modify it in your bash script).

 #!/bin/bash